MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -DiskSpaceUnit

-Specifies the units for the *DiskSpaceRequirement* parameter.
+Specify an accepted unit for the **DiskSpaceRequirement** parameter.
-The acceptable values for this parameter are: GB, KB, and MB.

 ```yaml
 Type: DiskSpaceUnitType